Hypercubed/photos.hypercubed.com/README.md

 Other items such as libraries are likely already licensed by their own invidual licenses.

 ## Todo:
-	Add google analytics
-	Add logo
+	Add logo?
-	About and contacts page
+	About and contacts page?
-	Add this?
+	Add this button?
+	Link to 500px.
 	Additional photo info.
-	Made with DocPad and Bootstrap
 	Cache files?!
-	Fix url issue.
+	Clean urls or not?